 Spend two days on Lake Atitlán area getting to know the local community

 Meet the founders and members of internationally renowned NGOs

 Witness religious rituals of the local people in Santiago Atitlán

 Visit Art and Historical museums and other places of cultural interest

-The trip cost is $2,350 and includes all hotels and accommodations, in-country transportation by private van, all meals, gratuities, translation and guide services, speakers fees, entrance fees to special events.
+The trip cost is $2,350 (this price is approximate, we are awaiting 2019 figures from Guatemala, should have finalized price by 1/15/19) and includes all hotels and accommodations, in-country transportation by private van, all meals, gratuities, translation and guide services, speakers fees, entrance fees to special events.
 It does not include round trip air transportation from the USA.
 Participants have the opportunity to take optional day trip (via airplane) to visit the Mayan ruins and juggle at Tikal.
 Our guides for the trip are two American Catholic Sisters who Rainbow World Fund has worked with for many years.
 These inspiring women lived in Guatemala during the civil war and have served the Guatemala people for many years.
 They have amazing knowledge and connections that make our journey extraordinary.
-If you are interested in this trip please click this text and send us an email ASAP to set up an interview.
+If you are interested in this trip please click this text and send us an email to set up an interview.